 INDICATIONS AND USAGE

-OFIRMEV® (acetaminophen) injection is indicated for the management of mild to moderate pain, management of moderate to severe pain with adjunctive opioid analgesics, and reduction of fever.
+OFIRMEV® (acetaminophen) injection is indicated for the management of mild to moderate pain in adult and pediatric patients 2 years and older, the management of moderate to severe pain with adjunctive opioid analgesics in adult and pediatric patients 2 years and older, and the reduction of fever in adult and pediatric patients.

 WARNING: RISK OF MEDICATION ERRORS AND HEPATOTOXICITY